The News

 “We see a pretty resilient customer base,” he said, when asked about consumer behavior this winter, particularly with items impacted by tariffs.
 “We had a good summer.
 We had a good back-to-school [season].
 The way seasons start, they tend to end that way.”

 The Trump administration’s tariffs on foreign products have hit a slew of American businesses, and Walmart — the nation’s largest retailer — is no different.
 In recent months, Walmart has raised prices on select items, including baby items and home goods, to account for the increases.
-But Furner, who has led Walmart’s US business since 2019, also noted on Wednesday that the retailer has 7,000 rollbacks right now, “up pretty substantially from where we were at the beginning of the year.”
+But Furner, who has led Walmart’s US business since 2019, also noted that the retailer has 7,000 rollbacks right now, “up pretty substantially from where we were at the beginning of the year.”

 Walmart has been able to increase its quarterly sales and beat revenue forecasts by leaning on its grocery business and providing value for cost-conscious shoppers.